FAQs for parents/carers of children returning to school on March 8th

 Schools will be following Government guidance if this happens.
 The child will be sent home and asked to self-isolate.
 Children who have been in close contact with them do not need to go home to self-isolate unless the child tests positive, your child develops symptoms themselves or you have been requested to do so by NHS Test & Trace.
 Your child will be asked to wash their hands thoroughly for 20 seconds with soap and running water or use hand sanitiser and the area around the person with symptoms will be cleaned with normal household disinfectant after they have left to reduce the risk of passing the infection on to other people.

-What if my child has symptoms?
+What if my child or someone in our household has symptoms?